 Signs and symptoms of kidney disease

-Not only can HTN cause your kidney disease, it is a consequence of it.
-Declining kidney function impairs the body's ability to regulate your blood pressure, "BP," and while most patients develop higher blood pressure, some develop fluctuating and difficult to control blood pressure.
+High blood pressure can be both a cause or a consequence of your kidney disease.
+Declining kidney function impairs your body's ability to regulate your blood pressure (BP).
+Some patients develop higher blood pressure as their kidneys age or decline; some develop fluctuating and difficult-to-control blood pressure.
 We specialize in managing abnormal blood pressure.

 This is a condition of low red blood cell count.
-The kidneys help your body make blood cells, and patients with moderate to advanced CKD frequently develop this.
-This can show up on a blood test and symptomatically as early fatigue, shortness of breath, and pale skin.
+Your kidneys help your body make blood cells, and patients with moderate to advanced chronic kidney disease (CKD) frequently develop anemia.
+Symptoms of anemia include fatigue, shortness of breath and pale skin, although, it can also be asymptomatic.
+Anemia can show up on a blood test.
 We help patients treat this associated condition.

 IMPAIRED BONE HEALTH

-The kidneys help your body to balance minerals.
+Your kidneys help your body to balance minerals.
 Some of these, like calcium, phosphorous, and magnesium, are a major part of your skeletal health.
-With declining kidney function, these can get out of balance and lead to weakened bones and a higher risk of fracture.
+With declining kidney function, those minerals can get out of balance and lead to weakened bones and a higher risk of fracture.
 A kidney specialist helps patients to restore mineral balance for healthy bones, particularly in CKD.

-Healthy kidneys help to determine the right balance of electrolytes in your body from sodium ("salt") to potassium to other vitamins, something that is harder to achieve with CKD.
-What's more, when kidney disease advances, natural waste products from your body that you used to pee out build up to high levels and can make you feel ill.
-Many patients experience nausea, loss of appetite, itchiness, and other symptoms with kidney disease that further worsens your nutritional status!
-We help our patients to manage these symptoms through both conservative and aggressive measures including dialysis and transplantation.
+Healthy kidneys also help your body balance electrolytes, from sodium (salt) to potassium to other vitamins.
+Declining kidney function can lead to electrolyte imbalance.
+When kidney disease advances, the output of waste products via your urine declines, and as a result, electrolytes can build up and make you feel ill.
+Many patients experience nausea, loss of appetite, itchiness, and other symptoms that further worsen your nutritional health.
+We help our patients to manage these symptoms through both conservative and aggressive measures including dialysis and transplant.